kyleclo/practice/design-patterns/notes.md

 ...
 ```

-Sidenote: The Factory pattern is sometimes presented as the Factory Method pattern, which places the if-else chain in a **static method in the superclass** rather than in a separate Factory class.
-Its use would look like:
+Sidenote: The Factory pattern is sometimes presented as the Factory Method pattern, which makes the `create()` function a **static method in the superclass** rather than a method in a separate Factory class.
+Usage would look something like:

 ```python
 my_shape = Shape.create(name)
 ```

-This saves the user the need to instantiate a Factory object, but other than that, the two ways are effectively the same.
+In my opinion, the two ways are effectively the same.

 ### Usefulness for statisics